LuXCaesium/Obsidian_Brain/Statistics/Monte Carlo Sampling.md

 # Monte Carlo Sampling

+The idea behind *Monte Carlo Sampling* is to explore and gather information about a random object by observing many realisations.

 ## Generating Random Numbers

 At the heart of Monte Carlo is a *random number generator*: producing a stream of uniform random numbers such as: